zeightOFFICIAL/portrait-manager/README.md

 5. Launch the game, enjoy!
 ---
 1. Press create new portrait
-2. Press choose local and select the image you want to use 2b.
-Press choose web
+2. Press choose local and select the image you want to use<br>
+  2b.
+Press choose web<br>
   2b next.
 Input URL and press load, if the source is available, proceed.
-Otherwise, try another image, or simply download it and find locally
+Otherwise, try another image, or simply download it and find locally<br>
 3. Press next and proceed to scaling page.
 Use mouse wheel in increase/decrease image.
 Move the image while holding the left mouse button to adjust it.
 Double-click restores images
 4. Press create to add the portrait to the game portraits folder
 5. In case, you messed up scaling, or simply want to change or delete the portrait.
 Open browse gallery, find your image.
 Select it.
 Press according button.
 Change the portrait (the name will be new whatsoever), or approve deletion
 5. Close app, launch the game, enjoy!

 ### Installation
 Download release, unpack anywhere (verbatim).
 Launch Pathfinder Portrait Manager.exe, use the app as you see fit.
 Don't delete or move configuration file away from exe.
+As well, do not delete temp folder, while program is working.

 ### Production info and bugs section
 All the errors and bugs should be reported to in the according section of nexusmods.
 I believe (more hope like) that the only bugs left are minor/graphical and non-critical for usability, so most likely there will be no patches.
 However, if something essential appears, I will try to fix it ASAP.

 ### Build info
 * Visual Studio 2022 17.4.4
-* .NET Framework 4.7.2 (no libraries involved, I'm not sure about System.Numerics.Vectors.dll, because I did not use Vectors, however VS adds it to the build so, it might be working without it)
+* .NET Framework 4.7.2, no special DLLs involved
 * C#
 ---
 Compatible with latest Windows OSs
-* Untested but it should be working on Windows 11
+* ✅ Tested with Windows 11
-* ✔ Tested with Windows 10
+* ✅ Tested with Windows 10
+* ⭕ Some minor issues detected with Windows 8/8.1
-* Untested but it should be working on Windows 7 as well
+* ⭕ Untested but it should be working on Windows 7 as well
-* Most likely working with Windows XP/Vista
+* ⭕ Most likely working with Windows XP/Vista
-* Very unlikely with anything older
+* ❌ Very unlikely with anything older
-* NOT WORKING WITH UNIX (Linux/MAC)
+* ❌ Not working with UNIX-based (Linux/MAC)

-#### Development and debugging addendum
+#### Development and debugging addendum, concerns
+* Code to detect whether the directory is indeed game-created
 ```c sharp
 public static bool ValidatePotraitPath(string path)
 {